TommyC81/TPF2-LineManager/README.md

 # TPF2-LineManager
  A mod for Transport Fever 2 to automatically the manage number of vehicles on bus lines.
- Inspired by and uses functionality from https://github.com/IncredibleHannes/TPF2-Timetables
+ GitHub repository is located here: https://github.com/TommyC81/TPF2-LineManager Inspired by and uses some functionality from https://github.com/IncredibleHannes/TPF2-Timetables

 ## Get started
  1. Create a bus line.
  2. Add one bus to the bus line.